dawapaljor/sft-report/src/pages/content/0-report.md

 <sup>[^194]</sup>

-Chow says that, throughout the incident, he tried his best to protect his head and cheSt He had a pacemaker and didn’t want the assailants to damage it.
+Chow says that, throughout the incident, he tried his best to protect his head and chest He had a pacemaker and didn’t want the assailants to damage it.
 His right shoulder, right hand, left shoulder, and right leg were injured in the attack.<sup>[^195]</sup>

 The man who pushed Chow to the ground has been identified as Yu Yingqiang (余穎強; in English, he appears to go by Wing Yu).